In March 1941, Jimmy Stewart entered the military service.

 Not a Hit, Not a Flop

-Reviews of the film may have been mixed, but Frank Capra didn’t care.
-As Capra put it [aff. link]
+Reviews of the film were mixed, but Frank Capra didn’t care.
+As Capra put it [aff. link]:

 “I didn’t give a film-clip whether critics hailed or hooted Wonderful Life.
 I thought it was the greatest film I had ever made.
 Better yet, I thought it was the greatest film anybody ever made.
 It wasn’t made for the oh-so-bored critics, or the oh-so-jaded literati.
 It was my kind of film for my kind of people…And my kind of people saw the film.”